 Good starting points

-What you could do is go to your supercomputer centre’s help page and see if they have user documentation that you can use and a support team you can reach out to.
+- Go to your supercomputing centre’s help page and see if they have user documentation that you can use and a support team you can reach out to.
 Pawsey, the supercomputing research centre I’m with, has an excellent and comprehensive user support documentation, a Supercomputing User Training playlist, and a responsive support team who helps us optimise our workflow.
 At one point I just needed to talk to someone and ask for help, so it was really good to have access to the support team.